What is Data Visualization: Unlocking Insights through Visual Representation

 Drives Data-driven Culture:

 In today's data-driven world, organizations that embrace data visualization foster a culture of data-driven decision-making.
-By making data accessible and understandable to all stakeholders, visualization promotes a deeper understanding of the business landscape and encourages evidence-based strategies.
+By making data accessible and understandable to all stakeholders, interactive data visualization also promotes a deeper understanding of the business landscape and encourages evidence-based strategies.

 Types of Data Visualization